-SUBSTANCE ABUSE PREVENTION PROGRAM
+SUBSTANCE USE PREVENTION PROGRAM

-Funded by the Illinois Department of Human Services, the Substance Abuse Prevention Program is offered to select junior high schools in Tazewell County.
-This course utilizes a life skills curriculum designed to influence positive decision making, effective social and communication skills, and teaches assertiveness to successfully resist peer pressure.
+Funded by the Illinois Department of Human Services, the Substance Use Prevention Program is offered to select junior high schools in Tazewell County.
+This course consists of twelve core lessons for 7th grade students and three review lessons for 8th grade students.
+These lessons utilize a life skills curriculum called “Project Alert” designed to influence positive decision making, effective social and communication skills, and teaches assertiveness to successfully resist peer pressure.
 This course also focuses on prescription opioid misuse and the heroin epidemic.
-Contact Erica Husser at 309-929-0253 or Haley McClain at 309-929-0323.
+Students learn from a variety of different platforms such as videos, role play, group discussion, and supplemental reading materials.
+Contact Haley McClain at 309-929-0323.

-SUPPORTING SCHOOL SUCCESS (S3)
+SUPPORTING STUDENT SUCCESS (S3)

 S3 is a program provided in collaboration with the Heart of Illinois United Way and East Peoria School District Number 86.
 The main goal of S3 is to ensure a student's success in school.
 The S3 program provides students with physical, social/emotional and behavioral services focusing on prevention, intervention and case management.
 S3 also connects students and their families to community resources.
 The program is offered 3 days per week, both after school and in the summer.
 TCHD's S3 program serves Kindergarten - 5th grade students enrolled in Don D. Shute and Lincoln Elementary School in East Peoria.
 Contact Katelynne Hansen at 309-613-4534.